Kriangsak Chamanan: Relations with neighboring states

-Honorable Resignation
+Honorable resignation

-Chomanan voluntarily resigned in February 1980, telling parliament that he no longer felt he had the support of the public.
-He was the first and only leader of a coup in Thailand ever to resign voluntarily, and was celebrated and cited until this day for his honorable decision, often cited in comparison to many of Thailand past Military Government.
+Kriangsak voluntarily resigned in February 1980, telling parliament that he no longer felt he had the support of the public.
+He was the first and only leader of a coup in Thailand ever to resign voluntarily, and was celebrated for his decision, often cited in comparison to many of Thailand's past military governments.
 It was reported that the primary cause for his loss of support was rising prices, particularly of oil, electricity and other commodities.
 "I have decided to resign the prime ministership so that democracy can be maintained," Kriangsak told a special session of parliament, which had gathered to debate his governments policies before a vote of confidence.
 He said his intention was "to open the way for other capable people to administer the country."

 He was succeeded by General Prem Tinsulanonda, his former longtime aide.
 In 1981 he re-entered politics at the head of a new political party, the National Democratic Party, which emerged as the only credible political opposition to Prem.

-Kriangsak was survived by his wife Khun Ying (Lady) Virat Chomanan, son Major General Pongpipat Chomanan and daughter Ratanawan.

 Humanitarian principles

-The case of the Cambodian Refugees
+The case of the Cambodian refugees

-Large influxes of Cambodian refugees took place between 1979 and 1980, after Vietnamese troops invaded Cambodia and which the Heng Samrin regime overthrew Pol Pot's Khmer Rouge regime in December 1978, In late 1979, in pursuit of a better life, thousands of Cambodians refugees, victims of a political tragedy that has shocked the world, migrate to Thailand, fleeing war, starvation and disease.

-After the devastating war, 200,000 Cambodian refugees were estimated to be on the border attempting to enter Thailand.
-On 18 October 1979, on a visit to the Thai-Cambodian border, Thai prime minister Chomanan was shocked when he saw the appalling condition.
-After two days, taking a major political risk, he altered the government's policy towards the refugees.
-Where, he declared a new "open door" policy granting temporary asylum to Cambodian refugees; to political and societal voices of the time, Thailand would still not recognize them as refugees but, prime minister Chomaman way, would rescue them from the perilous border and place them in a freer "holding centers".
-On 22 October, a Thai colonel contacted UNHCR and said that the Chomanan's government had decided to additionally admit 90,000 Cambodians who were situated on the border.
-Under, prime minister Chomanan, Thai military planned to begin relocating them to a site near the town of Sa Kaeo within two days.
+Large influxes of Cambodian refugees took place between 1979 and 1980, after Vietnamese troops invaded Cambodia and installed the Heng Samrin regime in place of Pol Pot's Khmer Rouge in December 1978.
+Fleeing the devastating war, starvation and disease, 200,000 Cambodian refugees were estimated to be on the border attempting to enter Thailand.
+On 18 October 1979, Kriangsak visited the Thai–Cambodian border.
+Two days later, taking a major political risk, he altered the government's policy towards the refugees, declaring a new "open door" policy granting temporary asylum to Cambodian refugees.
+Thailand would still not recognize them as refugees but placed them in "holding centers".
+On 22 October, a Thai colonel contacted UNHCR and said that the Kriangsak government had decided to additionally admit 90,000 Cambodians who were situated on the border.
+The Thai military planned to begin relocating them to a site near the town of Sa Kaeo within two days.
 Sa Kaeo Holding Center was about 64 kilometres west of the border near the town of Sa Kaeo and 209 kilometres by road from east of Bangkok.